-- Demonstrates how the project contributes to the conservation or protection of significant fabric or heritage value. - Extent to which the application shows evidence of, and addresses, the advice received from a recognised heritage specialist or professionally prepared CMP. - Risk levels including urgency of the project to protect the place from further damage, risk to public safety if work not undertaken and consideration of properties affected by the River Murray floods. - Demonstrates how the project contributes to the public realm and/or incorporates a public good component with tangible benefits for the community. - Extent to which the project supports continued use and/or compatible new use of the Place. - How well the application demonstrates value for money with realistic budgeting and best use of funding. - Demonstrates how the project uses appropriate materials and conservation methods including, traditional trades and skills - Demonstrates how the project will support regional and remote areas. - Appropriate and sufficient supporting documentation is attached to the application.
+- Demonstrates how the project contributes to the conservation or protection of significant fabric or heritage value. - Extent to which the application shows evidence of, and addresses, the advice received from a heritage professional including from a recognised heritage contractor, conservator, Heritage SA Officer, or professionally prepared conservation documentation. - Risk levels including urgency of the project to protect the place from further damage, risk to public safety if work not undertaken, and consideration of properties affected by the River Murray floods. - Demonstrates how the project contributes to the public realm and/or incorporates a public good component with tangible benefits for the community. - Extent to which the project supports continued use and/or compatible new use of the Place. - How well the application demonstrates value for money with realistic budgeting and best use of funding. - Demonstrates how the project uses appropriate materials and conservation methods including, traditional trades and skills. - Demonstrates how the project will support regional and remote areas. - Appropriate and sufficient supporting documentation is attached to the application.